lcpp-org/RustBCA/paper/paper.md

 ![Trajectories of hydrogen, boron, and nitrogen in a 3D boron target.
 Hydrogen is medium blue, nitrogen yellow, and boron light blue.](sphere_trajectories_bordered.png)

+# Acknowledgements
+This work was funded by the U.S. Department of Energy, Office of Fusion Energy Sciences through the Scientific Discovery through Advanced Computing (SciDAC) project on Plasma Surface Interactions 2 (Grant No. DE-SC0018141)

 # References